-I’ve been promising a few of you to write this article for some time and so finally here it is.
+I’ve been promising a few of you to write this article on anchoring for some time and so finally here it is.

 An Anchor is a trigger or stimulus that retrieves a desired emotional state.
 A great example of an anchor is when you hear a piece of music that brings back a particular emotion or feeling associated with something that you were doing.
 E.g. you could have been with a loved one, listening to a particular song.
 A month, two months, a year or even ten years down the line, you may hear that song but experience those feelings and emotions as if you were there right now.

 Anchoring is such a powerful tool because with it, you can recall any particular emotional state that you desire.
-You could create an anchor for creativity, and anchor for motivation, an anchor for feeling powerful, an anchor for love, an anchor for happiness.
-Etc.
+You could create an anchor for creativity.
+Another anchor could be for motivation.
+One for feeling powerful, an anchor for love, an anchor for happiness and so on.

 We are constantly creating anchors.
 Every day all the time anchors are being formed through the repetitive actions we are doing and associated feelings we are having.
 E.g. you might have anchored yourself to feeling motivated for training by hearing a particular song.
 When I want to get ready to play a badminton match or go to the gym I might put “Eye of the Tiger” on my iPod because I have automatically associated success to that song through watching the Rocky movies.

 Marketing companies are creating Anchors for us all the time.
 When they create T.V. commercial they may use a song with a brand.
 Recently they did an advert for a new car with a song called “Don’t rain on my parade” by Bobby Darrin which happens to be one of my favourite songs.
 Now, whenever I listen to that song I think of that car and whenever I see that car I end up automatically humming or singing that song.